twinnydotdev/twinny/README.md

 ### Prerequisites

-To make use of twinny properly, you will need to run ans server the [ollama](https://github.com/jmorganca/ollama) API.
+To make use of twinny properly, you will need to run the [ollama](https://github.com/jmorganca/ollama) API.

 ### Installation & Setup